souravsaha/xapian-gsoc-proposal/proposal.rst

 **Please note any uncertainties or aspects which depend on further research or investigation.**

 All other major weighting schemes are there in Xapian codebase.
-This language model is majorly an extension of the popular DFR model.
+This model is majorly an extension of the popular DFR model.
 DFR model is already there in Xapian code structure.
-Therefore there is no major uncertainties implementing this language model.
+Therefore there is no major uncertainties implementing this language model as this is just a simplified version of DFR.

 **How useful will your results be when not everything works out exactly as planned?**

-Loglogistic model will be a child class of Weight class and it will inherit all the properties of it.
+Loglogistic model will be a child class of the Weight class and it will inherit all the properties of it.
 Inside the child class i.e the Loglogistic class, first we will have default and parameterized constructors.
 A method to initialize all the parameter of the model.
-Serialize and unserialize method to serialize and unserialize the parameters.
+Serialize and unserialize methods to serialize and unserialize the parameters.
 Also the get_sum_part and get_max_part apis to compute the total score by evaluating each query.